From Counterportation to Local Wormholes: The Paradox

-Let's get straight to the heart of the matter.
-We will first discuss the setup generally, before framing the discussion in the context of counterfactual communication, revealing some of its dramatic consequences.
+Let's get straight to the heart of the uncovered paradox, which we will first discuss generally in terms of the setup shown in Fig. \ref{fig:Paradox}, before framing the discussion in the specific context of counterfactual communication, revealing some of its more dramatic consequences.
 Consider the two outer interferometers, nested within each are two inner interferometers, shown in Fig. \ref{fig:Paradox}.
-The evolution of a photon between times $t_0$ and $t_4$ is identical to its evolution between times $t'_0$ and $t'_4$.
-Moreover, the photon is in the same state at times $t_0$, $t_4$, $t'_0$, and $t'_4$, in terms of both path and polarisation, given that it is not lost to either of the detectors $D_3$.
-We want to know whether a photon detected at detector $D_0$ at the bottom was in any of the arms labeled C on the right-hand side.
+All beam-splitters are polarising beam-splitters, transmitting horizontally polarised photons and reflecting vertically polarised photons, and all half-wave plates HWP's rotate polarisation by 45 degrees.
+The evolution of a photon between times $t_0$ and $t_4$, the first cycle, is identical to its evolution between times $t'_0$ and $t'_4$, the second cycle.
+Moreover, the photon is in the same state at times $t_0$, $t_4$, $t'_0$, and $t'_4$, in terms of both path and polarisation, provided that it is not lost to either of the detectors $D_A$.
+(As we will see shortly, this definition of a cycle is not arbitrary.)
+We want to know whether a photon detected at detector $D_0$ at the bottom was in any of the arms labeled C leading to the mirrors $MR_B$ on the right-hand side.

 We follow the photon's evolution starting with the photon in arm S at the top at time $t_0$, H-polarised.
-The combination of the first half-wave plate HWP1 and plolarising beamsplitter puts the photon in a superposition of traveling along arm A with high probability amplitude, H-polarised, and along arm D with low probability amplitude, V-polarised.
-The combined action on the V-polarisd part by two successive half-wave plates HWP2's, one in front of each inner interferometer, is to rotate V polarisation all the way to H. This part of the superposition proceeds towards the first detector $D_3$.
-If $D_3$ does not click, then we know that the photon is instead in arm S at time $t_4$, H-polarised, having traveled along arm A. Exactly the same happens between times $t'_0$ and $t'_4$, which means that given it is not lost, the photon will be in arm F at $t_{final}$ H-polarised, causing detector $D_0$ at the bottom to click.
+The combination of the first half-wave plate HWP1 and plolarising beam-splitter puts the photon in an equal superposition of travelling along arm A, H-polarised, and along arm D, V-polarised.
+The combined action on the V-polarisd part by two successive half-wave plates HWP2's, one in front of each inner interferometer, is to rotate V polarisation all the way to H. This part of the superposition proceeds towards the first detector $D_A$.
+If $D_A$ does not click, then we know that the photon is instead in arm S at time $t_4$, H-polarised, having travelled along arm A. Exactly the same happens between times $t'_0$ and $t'_4$, which means that given it is not lost to $D_A$, the photon having taken the left-hand-side route will be in arm F at $t_{final}$, H-polarised, causing detector $D_0$ at the bottom to click.